 Professional Indemnity Insurance (PII), sometimes called Professional Liability Insurance and known as Errors and Omissions (E&O) in the US is a form of insurance which could well save you.
 It is a form of business insurance that could protect your company from financial catastrophe.
+It is similar to public liability insurance but differs in several key ways.
 Anyone who is self-employed or runs a business might need professional indemnity insurance.

 The regulatory bodies of many professions require PII as mandatory, but even if you are not obliged to have PII, you need to be very clear about the level of risk to which you may be exposed.
 Legal fees and compensation claims could run into thousands, and in addition, there is the lost income resulting from time spent defending an allegation of culpability.

 What is Professional Indemnity Insurance (PII)?

 PII is a form of business insurance designed to protect you from claims that your advice, designs or service have had a negative impact on the business or well-being of your client (you can check out a complete guide to professional indemnity insurance for more information).
 This might be in terms of loss of revenue or in the form of damage to their reputation or an allegation that you have failed to provide the promised service.
 PII is designed to cover the cost of compensation.

 Does your business need PII?